 Upon completion of the Culinary Nutrition bachelor's degree program, students are prepared for work as personal chefs and at production-oriented sites, in industry test kitchens, health care facilities, spas and restaurants where an emphasis on nutrition is fundamental.
 Students are also qualified to apply for a postgraduate dietetic internship.

-The Culinary Nutrition program is currently granted developmental accreditation status by the Commission on Accreditation for Dietetics Education of the American Dietetic Association, 216 Jackson Boulevard, Chicago, IL 60606-6995, (312) 899-4876.
-It is the first and only culinary nutrition program in the country to receive such status.
+The Culinary Nutrition program is currently granted developmental accreditation status by the Commission on Accreditation for Dietetics Education of the American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-4876.